varunsiravuri/CryptoWeather-Nexus/README.md

 🗞️ Real-time news headlines with source chips

-🌗 Dark/Light mode toggle

 🎯 Detail pages for both city weather and individual crypto assets

-⚡ Smooth fade-in image transitions and WebSocket updates
+//TODO Smooth fade-in image transitions and WebSocket updates

 😤 Challenges We Faced (And Crushed)
 1. 📉 WebSocket + Redux Integration
 Getting real-time updates working in sync with Redux was tricky — state conflicts and re-renders were breaking the UI.
 We eventually set up a clean middleware-like layer to handle socket events smoothly. 💪

-2. 🧩 Dark/Light Mode Persistence
-We wanted the UI mode to persist even after refresh.
-Local storage + Tailwind dark class was the solution — but managing hydration errors on initial load needed careful setup!

-3. 🔀 API Rate Limits & Data Caching
+2. 🔀 API Rate Limits & Data Caching
 We hit rate limits during development (especially NewsData.io).
 We introduced caching strategies and debounced calls to avoid over-fetching.

 ✍️ Author
 GitHub: @varunsiravuri